Adaptive estimation of irregular mean and covariance functions

 and $\enm$ is an independent (centered) error variable.
-Here and in the following we use the notation $\Xp{i}_t$ for the value at a generic point $t\in\mathcal T$ of the realization $\Xp{i}$ of $X$, while $\Xp{i}(\Tnm)$ denotes the measurement at $\Tnm$ of this realization.
+Here, and in the following, we use the notation $\Xp{i}_t$ for the value at a generic point $t\in\mathcal T$ of the realization $\Xp{i}$ of $X$, while $\Xp{i}(\Tnm)$ denotes the measurement at $\Tnm$ of this realization.

-A commonly used idea is to build feasible versions of $\widetilde \mu_N (\cdot) $ and $\widetilde \Gamma _N(\cdot,\cdot)$ using nonparametric estimates of $\Xp{i}_t$ and $\Xp{i}_s\Xp{i}_t$, such as obtained by smoothing splines or local polynomials.
-This approach, usually called `smoothing first, then estimate' or `two-stage procedure', have been considered, amongst others, by \citet{hall2006} and \citet{zhang_statistical_2007}.
-In general, the sample trajectories are required to admit at least second-order derivatives over the whole domain $\mathcal T$. \citet{li2010}, \citet{zhang_sparse_2016} and \citet{zhang_wang2018} propose an alternative local linear smoothing approach where the estimators are determined by suitably weighting schemes which involve the whole sample of curves.
-This idea exploits the so-called replication and regularization features of functional data \citep[see][ch.~22]{ramsay_functional_2005}.
-In this alternative approach, the regularity assumptions are imposed on the mean and covariance functions, which are required to admit second, or higher, order derivatives over the whole domain.
+A commonly used idea is to build feasible versions of $\widetilde \mu_N (\cdot) $ and $\widetilde \Gamma _N(\cdot,\cdot)$ using nonparametric estimates of $\Xp{i}_t$ and $\Xp{i}_s\Xp{i}_t$, such as those obtained by smoothing splines or local polynomials.
+This approach, usually called ``smoothing first, then estimate'' or ``two-stage procedure'', is considered, among others, by \cite{hall2006} and \cite{zhang_statistical_2007}.
+In general, the sample trajectories are required to admit at least second-order derivatives over $\mathcal T$. \cite{li2010}, \cite{zhang_sparse_2016} and \cite{zhang_wang2018} propose an alternative local linear smoothing approach where the estimators are determined by suitable weighting schemes which involve the whole sample of curves.
+This idea exploits the so-called replication and regularization features of functional data, see \citet[Ch.~22]{ramsay_functional_2005}.
+In this alternative approach, the regularity assumptions are imposed on the mean and covariance functions, which are required to admit second, or higher, order derivatives over the domain.
 Since, in general, the mean and covariance functions are more regular than the sample trajectories, the approach based on weighting schemes using all the sample curves might be preferable.
-However, in some cases, for instance in energy, chemistry and physics, astronomy and medical applications, the mean and covariance functions could be quite irregular, of unknown irregularity.
+However, in some cases, for instance in energy, chemistry, physics, astronomy or medical applications, the mean and covariance could be quite irregular, of unknown irregularity.